-'Heretic' is a new body of oil paintings on canvas and linen focused on hereticism, accused 'witches', and the pathologization of female expression of emotion, appearance and behaviour.
+'Heretic' is a new body of oil paintings on canvas and linen focused on heresy, accused 'witches', and the pathologization of female expression of emotion, appearance and behaviour.

 From infamous names, such as the Bideford Witches, to lesser known wives, mothers and children of sweeping witchtrials and religious persecution, my portraits aim to give agency, telling, in the first person, the stories of women who have been much maligned by historical record.

-Guided by historical documents, I attempt to bring the executed women to life and hold propagandist records and testimony to account by challenging the notion of their existance as aged, physically disfigured 'wicked livers', painting portraits of accused witches as they may have been in their youth, or how they were seen by those who loved them.
+Guided by historical documents, I attempt to bring the executed women to life, and, hold propagandist records and testimony to account.
+By challenging the notion of their existance as aged, physically disfigured 'wicked livers', I paint portraits of accused witches as they may have been in their youth, or how they were seen by those who loved them.

 Below are a selection of portraits of accused witches, heretics and martyrs